SuperDARN/rst/docs/dev/branching.md

         git checkout -b <prefix/><branch name>

-* Now you have created your own branch remotely.
-To have it appear on GitHub you need to push some code.
-Create a new file or change existing code then do the following commands:
+* Now you have created your own branch locally.
+Make the modifications to the code on this branch, and then run the following commands to commit the changes:

         git add <file changed>
-        git commit -m <message about what you have done>
+        git commit -m <brief description of the change>

+* Now "push" the changes to GitHub:

         git push origin <branch name>

 * Repeat the above commands above as you work on the code changes